Bit-Quill/amazon-timestream-driver-jdbc/markdown/setup/squirrel-driver-setup.md

     ![Example](../images/squirrel/squirrel6.png)

-8. After you succeed to connect to Timestream, you will be able to see a window as the example.
+8. After you succeed to connect to Timestream, you will be able to see a window like the below example.

     ![Example](../images/squirrel/squirrel7.png)